mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 There are `code folding` IDE extensions which temporarily obscure long class lists.
 However you have to toggle this function on and off every time you want to perform minor maintenance on the list of classes.
 And when un-folded, the list still splays off the right page margin forcing repeated horizontal scrolling to maintain the code.

 There are extensions which sort Tailwind class lists based on an opinionated filter.
 This may not be a strategy you like because class names suddenly move around and sometimes in an unexpected pattern.
-When you stop typing, the class name you just entered 'disappears' and you have to scroll back and for horizontally until you find where the filter put it.
+When you stop typing, the class name you just entered 'disappears' and you have to scroll back and forth horizontally until you find where the filter dropped it.

 In this author's experience the advantages of responsive design with Tailwind are offset by difficult code maintenance and upkeep of the expansive class lists associated with each DOM element you are attempting to style.
 This problem is further magnified by the fact that many of your elements are repetitive (such as list and table rows) which means making a minor change in one element **requires that you conscientiously update every other sibling or you will break your styles**.